BigBangData/Puns/README.md

 __Backlog__

 - Add actual hints; use chatGPT for v1; iterate for better hints
-- Change "view.html" to "puns.html" or "play.html"
-- Add a "go back to last one" button
-- Add a view your answers button that redirects to a page with your stats
 - Strip user input of newlines _before_ matching
 - Strip user inpute for security reasons
 - Use a better algo than bcrypt to hash passwords
 - Delete all unneccessary logging.info
-- Add explanations in homepage
+- Add brief explanation of how it all works in homepage instead of a dog face
 - Figure out security for app.config's secret_key
 - Setup so that only a few chosen usernames can signup, password up to them
 - Deploy (follow Tim's last tutorial)

+__Extra Features__
+- Add a "view your answers" button that redirects to a page with your stats

 __Discarded__
 - Word embeddings in `word2vec` were cumbersome, slowed down the app, and yielded dubious results